Mergui Archipelago Diving — Myanmar

 - Bangkok Hospital Hyperbaric Unit (via Ranong) (~300 km)

-The Mergui Archipelago is a chain of 800 largely uninhabited islands in Myanmar's Andaman Sea, home to the Moken sea nomads and some of Southeast Asia's most pristine reefs.
+The Mergui Archipelago is a chain of 800 largely uninhabited islands in Myanmar's Andaman Sea, home to the Moken sea nomads and some of Southeast Asia's most remote reefs.
 Accessible only by liveaboard from Kawthaung or Ranong (Thailand), the diving features black rock pinnacles draped in sea fans, macro critters galore, and encounters with mantas and whale sharks in season.

 Myanmar's Untouched Island Wilderness

-Score Breakdown
+Score breakdown

 Click any score to see a detailed breakdown